Wreath Macdonald polynomials as eigenstates: Bosons

-An \textit{$\ell$-strip} of a Young diagram is a connected subset of $\ell$ nodes on the outer (northeastern) rim whose removal leaves behind another Young diagram.
+An \textit{$\ell$-strip} of a Young diagram is a connected subset of $\ell$ nodes on the outer rim whose removal leaves behind another Young diagram.
+For us, an $\ell$-strip `begins' at its northwestern-most node and `ends' at its southeastern-most node, and we use this to totally order the nodes within the strip (i.e. in \textit{decreasing} content).
 An \textit{$\ell$-core} is a partition whose Young diagram contains no $\ell$-strips.
-The $\ell$-core of a partition $\lambda$ is the partition obtained after successively removing $\ell$-strips from $\lambda$ until one cannot anymore.
+The $\ell$-core of a partition $\lambda$ is the partition obtained after successively removing $\ell$-strips from $\lambda$ until one cannot do so anymore.
+There may be many ways to exhaustively remove $\ell$-strips from $\lambda$, but all sequences of removals yield the same $\ell$-core, which we denote by $\core(\lambda)$.
 For example, Figure \ref{fig:CoreEx} shows how to obtain the 3-core of $(4,4,2)$.
-For us, an $\ell$-strip `begins' at its northwestern-most node and `ends' at its southeastern-most node.